-Just as many people over-indulge food and drink over the festive season and then make it their resolution to make healthier choices in the New Year, you can carry out the equivalent of a detox on your finances.
+Just as many people over-indulge food and drink over the festive season and then make it their resolution to make healthier choices in the New Year, you can carry out the equivalent of a financial detox.
 That way your money will be in better shape to deal with those unexpected emergencies and all those opportunities that may come your way.

 Step 1: Switch to a better bank for you and your needs

 In the UK it is a bit of a cliché, but it is said that you are more likely to get divorced than get a new bank account.
 Although hating banks is almost a national pastime here, inertia seems to prevent people from leaving their current bank.
 The government even forced the banks to make it simple to move to another account, but it seems many people are just scared of change or just do not want the hassle.

 In fact, many banks actually provide a switching service that makes changing accounts go as smoothly as possible.
 From letting everyone that pays you money to alerting those that you pay know that your account details have changed.
 For your peace of mind, if there are any errors made within 13 months that cost you money as a result of the switch, the bank providing the service will reimburse you.

 It can be worthwhile moving to a new bank account because often the best deals are reserved for new customers.
 Although you would think that you would be rewarded for your loyalty, sadly, this is not always the case.